 A cancer diagnosis changes life – forever.
 Here are some of my tips for supporting someone you love with Cancer.
 How well do I know?
-Pancreatic cancer quickly took the life of my husband and partner, Dr. Philip Fritchey was a Master herbalist.
-Phil’s gift for wildcrafting medicinal herbs and plants and how he deeply understood the healing power and energetics of natural medicine…are the very products that launched Sunshine Botanicals and what sets our brand apart from other skincare brands.
+Pancreatic cancer quickly took the life of my husband and partner, Dr. Philip Fritchey, who was a Master herbalist.
+Phil’s gift for wildcrafting medicinal herbs and plants and how he deeply understood the healing power and energetics of natural medicine…are the products that launched Sunshine Botanicals and set our brand apart from other skincare brands.
 My amazing father lost his leg to bone cancer and had more skin cancer surgeries than I can count… he was a powerful man and handled so much with tremendous grace, and I seemed to follow in his footsteps.
-I have personally survived more multiple skin cancers and Moh’s surgeries. …to say I understand the physical and emotional impact of this raging beast is an extreme understatement.
+I have personally survived multiple skin cancers and Moh’s surgeries. …to say I understand this raging beast’s physical and emotional impact is an extreme understatement.

-The irony of all this was, my passion for corrective skincare had me studying aesthetics and skincare at a very young age.
-In my heart, God had a plan for my life, and I was watching it unfold right in front of me.
+The irony of all this was that my passion for corrective skincare had me studying aesthetics and skincare at a very young age.
+In my heart, God had a plan for my life, and I watched it unfold right before me.
 My healing path positioned me to share what I learned to help others and bring the incredible power of plant medicine into healing and corrective skincare – it was part of the master plan.
 Repairing the damage to the skin caused by chemotherapy, radiation, and other cancer treatments is a mission to me, and helping others restore a positive self-image and sense of joy is what it’s all about!
 We all have some experience with someone with cancer.
 They might include your neighbors, friends, colleagues, and family members.
-Do you find yourself wondering, “what else can you do to help them?”
-I want to share some ideas that might help you help someone you know, and below are some points to consider before you reach out some someone you know who has cancer:
+Do you find yourself wondering, “What else can you do to help them?”
+I want to share some ideas that might help you help someone you know, and below are some points to consider before you reach out to someone you know who has cancer:

 Process your very own feelings ahead of time.
 Discovering that someone you know has cancer can be difficult information to hear.
 Allow yourself time to recognize and deal with your own emotions concerning the diagnosis before seeing them.
 By doing this, you can focus on them.

 Learn about the diagnosis.
-Your loved one may not wish to speak about the information for several reasons.
-It can be physically as well as psychologically tiring to repeat the same information to different people.
+For several reasons, your loved one may not wish to speak about the information.
+Repeating the same information to different people can be physically and psychologically tiring.
 If possible, the person’s spouse or a mutual friend might have the ability to give you the essentials.
-Please write it down and also repeat it back to them to ensure you have the correct info.
-If there are details that are unknown or not shared, do not push.
+Please write it down and repeat it to them to ensure you have the correct info.
+If details are unknown or not shared, do not push.

 Think about it from your loved one’s perspective.
 Bear in mind a time when you were terrified or felt ill.
 What did it feel like for you?
 What were you willing to talk about during your difficult time?
 How did you wish to be treated?
-You may also want to prepare yourself for modifications in their appearance mentally.
+You may also want to prepare yourself mentally for modifications in their appearance.
 Fatigue, loss of weight, and hair loss can occur in cancer and/or the adverse effects of cancer therapy.
-Begin “It’s good to see you” rather than talking about their physical situation.
+Begin with “It’s good to see you” rather than discussing their physical situation.

 Did You Know?

-Although each person with cancer is different, here are some essential tips that can help you show your concern in the most supportive ways…
+Although each person with cancer is different, here are some essential tips to help you show your concern in the most supportive ways…

-- Before doing anything, ask consent.
-Whether it is dropping by, asking questions, delivering meals, or giving recommendations, ask first.
+- Before doing anything, ask for consent.
+Ask first, whether it is dropping by, asking questions, delivering meals, or giving recommendations.
 Tell them that it is okay to say no.

 - Make plans.
 Do not be afraid to make plans for the future.
 Making plans provides them with something to look forward to, mainly because cancer therapy can be lengthy and very tiring.

 - It’s all about flexibility.
-Make plans that are simple to change in a case where they may need to reschedule.
+Make simple plans to change in case they need to reschedule.

 - Laughter is the best medicine.
 Laughing together is so important.
 A light discussion or an entertaining story can make their day.